developmentseed/titiler/docs/concepts/tiler_factories.md

 placeholder

-### Custom Tiler: example of STAC Tiler
+### Custom Tiler: STAC Tiler

-Working with STAC is a good example why we could need a custom tiler.
-The default factories create endpoints that expect basic input like `indexes=1,2,3&resampling_method=nearest` but STAC needs more info.
-The STAC reader provided by rio-tiler and rio-tiler-crs needs to receive a `assets=` options to specify which STAC asset you want to read.
+While a STAC tiler is included in the default TiTiler application, it provides an illustrative example of why one might need a custom tiler.
+The default factories create endpoints that expect basic input like `indexes=[1, 2, 3]` and `resampling_method='nearest'` but STAC needs more info.
+The STAC reader provided by `rio-tiler` and `rio-tiler-crs` needs an `assets=` option to specify which STAC asset(s) you want to read.

 We can add additional dependencies to endpoint by using the `additional_dependency` options when creating the factory.